Alex-DG/cubes-walk-around/readme.md

-# AR Experiment with Three.js: walk throughout a 3D scene with your phone
+# AR Experiment with Three.js: walk through a 3D scene with your phone

 - Populate your surrounding with 3D objects ✅